 Montana energy efficient off-grid mountain home on a private setting and convenient to the amenities of a small city.

 Gorgeous fenced and gated mountain forest setting on 30 acres with Continental Divide mountain views.
 NOT FOR SALE

-This energy-efficient, solar and wind-powered, Montana green-energy home has both a fenced livestock pasture and livestock paddock; plenty of timber for firewood; a separate, heated guest house, a livestock barn, and an industrial shop.
+This energy-efficient, wind and solar home, Montana green-energy home has both a fenced livestock pasture and livestock paddock; plenty of timber for firewood; a separate, heated guest house, a livestock barn, and an industrial shop.
 Industrial equipment can be run on this power system.

 Normal winter propane usage is approximately 100 gallons per month: fill the tank in October and this may last through the winter under normal, reasonable energy use.
-This green home’s main and second story floors are large and open enough for you to add more rooms and/or bedrooms.
+This green home’s main and second story floors are large and open enough for you to divide into more rooms and/or bedrooms.